jeanromainroy/election_2016/README.md

 The tweets were collected through the Twitter API using Social Feed Manager.
 Three collection are of significance, the tweets from the democratic party and it's candidates, idem for the republicans and general tweets from the american population.
 The three collections were found on the [George Washington University Librairies Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/PDI7IN).
 Only the unique tweet ids are shared in those collections.
 It was thus necessary to hydrate the tweets in order to learn their time of creation, the location of the account and the tweet content.

-The parties/candidates tweets were used as a labeled dataset to train a unigram logistic regression.
-The model could then be used to infer the allegiance of tweets from the general population.
+The parties/candidates tweets were used as a labeled dataset to train a 1D Convolutional Neural Network.
+The model could then be used to infer the political affiliation of tweets from the general population.

 [Link to interactive map](http://jeanromainroy.com/dataviz_election_2016.html)